cesarsotovalero/cesarsotovalero.github.io/_posts/2020-12-21-dynamic-programming-classics.md

 {% endhighlight %}

-# 5. Best sum
+# Best sum

-**Description.** Write a function that returns an array containing _the shortest combination_ of numbers that add up to exactly the `targetSum`.
+**Description:** Write a function that returns an array containing _the shortest combination_ of numbers that add up to exactly the `targetSum`.
 If there is a tie fo the shortest combination, you may return any one of the shortest.

 ### Memoization solution